Aquí y Ahora (TV program)

-Aquí y Ahora (Here and Now) is a Spanish-language newsmagazine that is broadcast on the Univision television network in the United States on Sundays at 10:00 pm ET and 9:00 CT.
-The show was launched in 1998 and is presented by Ilia Calderón.
-Aquí y Ahora presents stories that document the Latino experience in the United States.
+Aquí y Ahora (Here and Now) is an American Spanish-language newsmagazine that aired on the Univision television network from March 30, 1998 to December 29, 2024.
+It was hosted by Ilia Calderón and presented stories that document the Latino experience in the United States.
 In 2012, the show achieved national attention as it aired an investigation on the Fast and Furious scandal, for which it later received a Peabody Award.

 Broadcast history

 The show aired originally as a quarterly special edition and began weekly broadcasts on March 30, 2000, with Teresa Rodríguez, María Elena Salinas and Jorge Ramos as co-anchors.
 It originally aired on Thursdays at 10:00 PM Eastern Time and Pacific Time/9:00 PM Central Time.
 In 2009 or 2010, the timeslot changed to Tuesdays at 10:00 PM Eastern and Pacific Time/9:00 PM Central Time.
 In 2012, Univision announced the show would air on Sundays at 7:00 PM Eastern and Pacific Time/6:00 PM Central Time.